FoxLabsFr/Protection_module_WS2812B/README.md

-# Protection module for WS2812B LEDs
+# Protection Module for WS2812B LEDs

 Documentation and assets for the WS2812B LED Protection Module, including recommended capacitor, resistor, and optional 3.3V to 5V level shifting.